crisvegadev/facturama-php-sdk/README.md

 ## API operations

 - Create, get CFDIs; download XMLs and PDFs;
-- CRUDs for Product, Customer, Branch office and series.

 *All operations will be reflected on Facturama's web app.*